Disclaimer: the following post may contain affiliate links

 9) www.answerthepublic.com is a great website that can be utilized for content creation.
 You type your keyword or niche you work around and …voila a ton of questions for an inspiration of new content with a focus on solving problems

-10) MailerLite is used to collect email addresses with a forms and send out newsletters to your subscribers.
+10) MailerLite is used to collect email addresses with forms and to send out newsletters to your subscribers.
 You can use it if you’re a starter you can use it for free when you have up to 1000 subscribers.
 Once you’ve grown your email list you can upgrade to a paid plan or switch to other services like Convertkit.